Dixit-s-lab/Phase-II-prediction/SOS_predictor/README.md

 1. Keep the single molecule in the sdf formate inside the SOS_predictor directory like dopamine.sdf.
 2. Open the SOS_single_ligand.py in gedit or vim text editor and change the SOS-Predictor directory path in line 22 and save this file.
-3. Execute the following command to run SOS Predictor: python SOS_single_ligand.py
+3. Execute the following command to run SOS Predictor:
-Output
+4. python SOS_single_ligand.py
-The tool will generate an Results directory inside the SOS-Predictor which containing the SOS prediction results in csv formate which have molecule name atom no class prediction and site prediction.
+5. The tool will generate an Results directory inside the SOS-Predictor which containing the SOS prediction results in csv formate which have molecule name atom no class prediction and site prediction.

 # 5. License
 SOS_predictor is available under the creative commons license and is free for academic research groups working in a degree-granting university/institute.
 Any work/report/thesis/research-article/review-article resulting from the use of SOS_predictor should properly cite the software and publication associated with the same.For commercial usage of SOS Predictor, please contact at vaibhavadixit@gmail.com or vaibhav@niperguwahati.in